Student Volunteer Forces: History

 Students boarding a train to join the Republic of Korea Army.

-The organization of The army of Student Soldiers for emergencies (비상학도대) by 200 student officers of the Association of the students who protect the country (학도호국단) from all around Seoul who gathered in Suwon was the first time students were conscripted to be soldiers.
+The organization of the Emergency Student Soldiers Army (비상학도대) by 200 student officers of the Student Association for the Protection of the Country (학도호국단) from the Seoul area, and met in Suwon was the first time students were conscripted to be soldiers.
 Some of them bore rifles and ammunition with their uniforms as they entered the South Korean army unit, which had been guarding the Han River from June 29, 1950, in order to participate in the battle.
 However, the Ministry of National Defense made most of the student soldiers responsible for the rear-area missions, including refugee relief, bulletin reports and street propaganda.
 Many students were not satisfied with their mission in the rear, but they supported individual enlistment, and the rest asked students to authorize the Ministry of National Defense to form a battle unit with the school only.
 However, the Ministry of National Defense's high-ranking officials insisted on pursuing the guidance of the Ministry of Defense while retaining the participation of the academics who would bear the future of the nation.
 The evacuation academics who went to Daejeon on July 14 and the local academics organized themselves again.